nilayg26/BlogPost/README.md

     ```bash
     ./mvnw clean spring-boot:run
     ```
-5. On a new Terminal Window you can run CURL commands to verify
+5. On a new Terminal Window you can run CURL commands to verify, Screenshot is provided:

    ![Image](./assets/output.png)
-# Sample Input/Ouput Step by step
+# Sample Input/Ouput Step by step (Run in Terminal)

 ## Create User
 ```bash